Slugs (1988 film): Critical reception

 On review aggregator Rotten Tomatoes, the film holds a 38% approval rating based on 8 reviews.

 Variety praised the "convincing special effects and make-up and snappy direction" and said it "has enough thrills and spills in it to keep youth audiences alert".

+Shaun Hutson, the author of the original novel, disliked the film, due to its low-budget production, handling of the source material, and the dubbed voices.
+In later years, he developed a fondness for the film, considering it a "guilty pleasure".

 Box office

 The film flopped at the U.S. box office.
 It opened in seven theaters in the United States and grossed $15,842 in its opening weekend.

 Awards

 The film won a Goya Award for Best Special Effects by Gonzalo Gonzalo, Basilio Cortijo and Carlos de Marchis.

 Home video

 Anchor Bay Entertainment released a DVD of the film in 2000.
-In 2011, Image Entertainment released a DVD of the film under the Midnight Madness Series.
-In 2016, British home video distributor, Arrow Films, released a special edition Blu-ray of the film, which contained a commentary track and interviews with several people associated with the film.
+In 2011, Image Entertainment released a DVD of the film under the Midnight Madness series.
+In 2016, British home video distributor Arrow Films released a special edition Blu-ray of the film, which contained a commentary track and interviews with several people associated with the film.